By the end of this chapter, the student should be able to:

 We say that we are 95% confident that the unknown population mean number of songs downloaded from iTunes per month is between 1.8 and 2.2.
 The 95% confidence interval is (1.8, 2.2).

 The 95% confidence interval implies two possibilities.
 Either the interval (1.8, 2.2) contains the true mean μ or our sample produced an that is not within 0.2 units of the true mean μ.
-The second possibility happens for only 5% of all the samples (95–100%).
+The first possibility happens for 95% of well-chosen samples.
+It is important to remember that the second possibility happens for 5% of samples, even though correct procedures are followed.

 Remember that a confidence interval is created for an unknown population parameter like the population mean, μ.
 Confidence intervals for some parameters have the form: